Ghrelin: The Gremlin of Hunger Hormones

 How Does Ghrelin Work?

 The interesting thing about ghrelin is that sleep has an effect on ghrelin levels.
-As sleep levels increase, ghrelin and obesity levels decrease,.
+As sleep levels increase, ghrelin and obesity levels decrease6,7.
 The key point is that obesity decreases with adequate sleep and ghrelin levels may have something to do with it.